IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 ## Configure the exported streams

 You specify the export streams `dedup` to select the output stream of the BloomFilter operator to be exported in each group.
-You configure it in the `config.cfg` file of the teda.demoapp project:
+The export operator provides the **demoapp.streams::TypesCommon.TransformerOutType** streams schema.
+You configure the export stream in the `config.cfg` file of the teda.demoapp project:

     ite.export.streams=dedup

+The ITE application framework creates an exporter with **ite="demoapp.context_output_Dedup"** property and the `dropConnection` congestion policy to prevent back-pressure of the slow importer application.

+You use the property to create the application that imports the output of ITE `DedupCore` composite.
+The

+This is an example of the generated code in the ITE application framework:

+    () as Exporter = Export(OutDedupedStream) {
+        param
+    		properties: { ite="demoapp.context_output_Dedup" };
+    		allowFilter: true;
+    		congestionPolicy: dropConnection; // prevents back-pressure from slow importer }

+You find the other supported **ite.export.streams** configuration settings in the IBM Knowledge Center under [Reference>Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0> Parameter reference](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$184.html)

+## Build the application importing the tuples from ITE application

+Your application, that imports the tuples from ITE application, it must subscribe the **ite=="demoapp.context_output_Dedup"** property.
+You must use the same streams schema specification, that you obtain with **use demoapp.streams::*;'** inclusion in the spl code of your importer application.

+The example of the Import operator shows the specified settings:

+	stream<TypesCommon.TransformerOutType> In = Import() {
+		param subscription : ite=="demoapp.context_output_Dedup";
+	}

 ## Building and starting the ITE application